guanming-zhang/Bromf/bromf/readme.txt

+This codebase is derived from https://github.com/guanming-zhang/Bromf, created by Guanming Zhang.
+The original license and copyright notices have been preserved.
+This version contains the implementation of finite-difference simulations of coarse-grained hydrodynamic models of pairwise, correlated random-organizing systems (random organization, biased random organization, and stochastic gradient descent) and is maintained separately.

 A. To run the code:
 1 write the input.json to specify the parameters and configuration 2 move the input.json to your data directory